spatie/eslint-config-spatie/README.md

 # eslint-config-spatie

+**This package isn't actively maintained anymore, and the documentation is outdated!**

 Our base eslint configuration.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).